 If you’re a true juniper obsessive, then why not add even more to your G&T?
 A small handful of juniper berries is your secret weapon in a V.J.O.P. and Tonic.
 Alternatively, embrace summer berries by dropping them into a Rose G&T that features a deliciously fragrant floral twist due to the addition of rose syrup.

 Gin and tonic garnishes don’t get much more British than rhubarb (paired with London Dry Gin, naturally).
-Fruity, with a touch of tartness, it’s a natural in a G&T. Take a vegetable peeler to your rhubarb stalk for beautiful crimson ribbons that you can swirl along the inside of your glass, like in a London Calling cocktail.
+Fruity and with a touch of tartness, it’s a natural in a G&T. Take a vegetable peeler to your rhubarb stalk for beautiful crimson ribbons that you can swirl along the inside of your glass, like in a London Calling cocktail.
 And if you have an abundance of rhubarb, you can even try your hand at making your own rhubarb gin liqueur.

-What about a garnish that also doubles as a cooling agent (and which won’t lead to over-dilution)?
-We love swapping out a bit of ice for frozen peach wedges in our summery G&Ts.
+What about a garnish that also doubles as an ice cube but won’t lead to over-dilution?
+Then add a few frozen peach wedges to your next G&T.